 By the end of the course, the Counselor, Marriage and Family Therapist, Social Worker or Psychologist will be able to:

--Explain three motivations that shop-aholics have for compulsive spending.
+-Name three motivations that shop-aholics have for compulsive spending.

 -Explain the diagnostic criteria for compulsive buying.

--Explain the two main concepts behind the urge to splurge.
+-Name two main concepts behind the urge to splurge.

 -Explain the difference between big spenders and experiencers.